Rome-1/Meghalaya-PES/README.md

 Disables Weights & Biases logging for the run.

 `--test_only`:
 Skips training and runs only testing.
-Requires a pretrained model specified via --init_model.
+Requires a pretrained model specified via `--init_model`.

 `--wandb_project`:
 Specifies a custom W&B project for logging.